newmediacollective/Sites/README.md

   * Activate with `source app/.env/bin/activate`
   * Deactivate with `deactivate`
 * This will also setup [nginx](https://www.nginx.com/resources/wiki/) and [Let's Encrypt](https://letsencrypt.org)
-* Everything will be run from the `webhost` user as part of the nginx group, `www-data`.
+* Everything will be run from the `webhost` user as part of the nginx group, `www-data`

 **4. Create your site**
 ```